How Abstract Logo Design Builds Real Authority

 Geometric Construction

 Many abstract logos start with geometric construction – using circles, squares, and triangles as building blocks.
-In Illustrator, the Shape Builder tool allows designers to combine these primitive forms into more complex shapes while maintaining mathematical precision.
+In Illustrator, the Shape Builder tool lets designers combine these primitive shapes into more complex forms while maintaining mathematical precision.

-For example, the Pepsi logo's circular elements follow specific proportional relationships that give the design its harmonic quality.
-This isn't accidental – it's carefully constructed using precise ratios.
+For example, the circular elements of the Pepsi logo follow specific proportional relationships that give the design its harmonic quality.
+This isn’t accidental – it’s carefully constructed using precise ratios.

 Working With Paths and Anchor Points